Fox Battery 60th Artillery activated at Fort Bliss

+FORT BLISS, Texas — The 1st Armored Division activated its first dedicated counter-unmanned aircraft systems unit, Fox Battery, 60th Air Defense Artillery, 4th Battalion, 1st Field Artillery Regiment, 1st Armored Division Artillery, in a ceremony held March 19.

-U.S. Army Lt.
-Col. Fred Janoe, commander of the 4th Battalion, 1st Field Artillery Regiment, 1st Armored Division Artillery Brigade, speaks during the activation ceremony of Fox 60th Battery at Wilson Field, Fort Bliss, Texas, March 19, 2026.
-The Activation of F Btry., 60th ADA marks an organizational change for the 1st Armored Division as it transforms to meet the requirements of the modern battlefield.
-As the division’s first ever dedicated counter-unmanned aircraft systems (C-UAS) battery, F-60th expands the division’s capability to detect, track, identify, and defeat hostile drones, helping preserve freedom of maneuver and protect Soldiers, formations, and critical assets.
-The activation also honors the proud legacy of the 60th Air Defense Artillery Regiment.
-(U.S. Army photo by Spc.
-Russell Savage V)
+The activation marks a significant organizational change for 1st AD as it transforms to meet the requirements of the modern battlefield.
+The new unit provides the division with the capability to detect, track, identify, and defeat hostile drones, preserving freedom of maneuver and protecting critical assets.

+"This battery is the first of its kind, and its mission is vital to the protection of our forces and our ability to operate in a contested environment," said Lt.
+Col. Fred Janoe, commander of the 4th Bn., 1st FAR.
+"Fox Battery, you are pioneers, the first soldiers in our Army to be organized and equipped specifically for this purpose."

+While the battery’s mission is focused on future threats, its activation also revives a proud lineage.
+The unit inherits the history of the 60th Air Defense Artillery Regiment, whose soldiers made a final, heroic stand against Japanese forces on Corregidor Island before being captured on May 6, 1942.

 |Date Taken: